MikeyBeez/speakit/README.md

 Requirements:
 xdotool
 xsel
-gtts
+festival
+festlex-poslex
+festvox-en1 (or any other festival voice you like better)

 I generally add these package by the apt package manager.  aptget should also work.
 If you use a different package manager, that shouldn't be a problem either.

-sudo apt install xsel xdotool -y
+sudo apt install xsel festival festlex-poslex festvox-en1 xdotool -y

 I create a simple bash script:
 clone this repository or just create this simple file in an editor:  (cloneing will get any updates)